-After the world debut of hydrogen electric racing by the Forze VII, there was still a whole lot of work to do to win races.
-Therefore the Forze VII was stripped down to nothing but the LMP3 monocoque.
-From that state she was completely rebuild with new and better components.
+After the world debut of hydrogen electric racing by the Forze VII, there was still a lot of work to do in order to win races.
+Therefore, the Forze VII was stripped down to nothing but the LMP3 monocoque in 2017.
+From that state she was completely rebuilt with new and better components.
 Some of the major projects were: implementation of a 700 bar hydrogen system, completely new front and rear suspension, total redesign and production of the electrical wiring harness, and obviously a completely new carbon fibre bodywork for much higher aerodynamic efficiency.
 Furthermore, the packaging of all components was drastically changed to improve the car’s performance.

 Why the hydrogen racecar was built

-The race weekend exists of a free practice session and qualifying on Friday, a 60 min race on Saturday and a 45 min race Sunday.
-Even though the Forze VIII has a 700 bar refueling option implemented, it is not allowed to refuel hydrogen gas during the race.
-This is unfortunate as quick refueling is one of the major advantages of hydrogen.
-Luckily, another advantage of hydrogen in mobility is a long range.
+Even though the Forze VIII has a 700 bar refueling option implemented, it is not allowed to refuel hydrogen gas on track during the race.
+This is unfortunate, as quick refueling is one of the major advantages of hydrogen over for example battery electric vehicles.
+Luckily, another advantage of hydrogen in mobility is high endurance.
 The brand new 700 bar fuel tanks provide us with enough capacity to finish the race without refueling.
-Competing in the Supercar Challenge will demonstrate the potential of hydrogen and the future of sustainable racing!
+Competing in the Supercar Challenge has demonstrated the potential of hydrogen and the future of sustainable racing!

 What we have accomplished

-The Forze VIII became the first hydrogen racecar in history to compete in a FIA certified race.
-On August 18th she raced in the sport division of the Supercar Challenge and finished 6th out of 7.
-This event took place during the Gamma Racing Day at the TT Circuit of Assen.
+The Forze VIII became the first hydrogen race car in history to compete in a FIA certified race.
+On August 18th 2018, she raced in the sport division of the Supercar Challenge against petrol-powered supercars.

-On the circuit of Zandvoort, the Forze VIII holds the official lap record for electric sportscars at 1:56.958 during a test where conditions were far from ideal.
-On the TT circuit of Assen, the unofficial lap record of the Forze VIII is 1:55,809.
+On the circuit of Zandvoort, the Forze VIII holds the official lap record for electric sports cars at 1:55.809 during a test where conditions were far from ideal.
+On the TT Circuit Assen, the unofficial lap record of the Forze VIII is 1:56.958.